-It’s 2018, and sustainability in all things we consume is no longer just an ‘option’, but a necessity.
-Whether it’s food, clothing, or accessories; here are 5 Pune-based brands that showcase sustainable products.
+It’s 2020, and sustainability in all things we consume is no longer just an ‘option’, but a necessity.
+Whether it’s food, clothing, or accessories; here are brands that you can find in Pune, which showcase sustainable products.

 India Imprints is a concept store, started by Aparna Phadke earlier this year.
 In addition to stocking their own ethnic-wear label (Indo Mood) as well as a couple of other brands, they also collaborate with artisans from across the country to create one-of-a-kind pieces that you really wouldn’t find elsewhere.
 They’re all about giving back and empowering traditional craftsmen (and women), and we think that their products (clothing, accessories, and beauty products) are worth the buy.